Plus constructions, plethysm, and unique factorization categories with applications to graphs and operad-like theories: Structural Results, decompositions and standard forms

-Graphically these generators are linear rooted b/w biptartite trees with a black root, \ whose vertices are decorated by the $\phi_i$ and the edges by the $\sigma_i$.
-The enumeration left to right correspond to the enumeration starting at the root, due to the function notation for composition.
+Thinking of the generators as elements in $\rho^{\sqb n}$ (i) and (ii) are the fact that this composition descends to a map $\rho^{\sqb n}\sqb\rho^{\sqb m}\to \rho^{\sqb n+m}$, and (iii) is a consequence of $\rho$ being an MBM.
+Graphically, these can be regarded as linear rooted b/w bipartite trees with a black root, whose vertices are decorated by the $\phi_i$ and the edges are decorated by the $\sigma_i$.
+The enumeration left to right corresponds to the enumeration starting at the root, due to the function notation for composition.
 Alternatively, these can be seen as b/w bipartite linear rooted trees, where the black vertices are decorated by elements $\s_i$ and white vertices are decorated by elements $\phi_i$.